DUNE/p3s/documents/src/JOB.md

 they all are in the EOS storage area assigned to the "np-comp" group and you have persmissions as described in the text below in detail.

+One can also elect to run from the production account which means that most of these requirements are met automatically.
+There are certain disadvantes to that though.

 # Introduction
 ## Purpose and content of this document